Samuel Slater: Mill development

-Management style
+Rhode Island System

-Slater created the Rhode Island System, which were factory practices based upon family life patterns in New England villages.
-Children aged seven to 12 were the first employees of the mill; Slater personally supervised them closely.
+Slater created the Rhode Island System, which was a system of factory practices based upon the close-knit family life patterns in New England villages.

+In contrast to England, where he had hired women and children, Slater recruited whole families, developing entire tenant farms and villages.
+He provided company-owned housing nearby, along with company stores; he sponsored a Sunday School where college students taught the children reading and writing.

+Children aged seven to 12 were the first employees of the mill; Slater personally supervised them.
 The first child workers were hired in 1790.

-He brought in whole families, developing entire villages.
-He provided company-owned housing nearby, along with company stores; he sponsored a Sunday School where college students taught the children reading and writing.

-Expansion
+Slater also brought a Sunday school system from his native England to his textile factory at Pawtucket.

 Slater constructed a new mill in 1793 for the sole purpose of textile manufacture under Almy, Brown & Slater, as he was now partners with Almy and Brown.
-It was a 72-spindle mill; the patenting of Eli Whitney's cotton gin in 1794 reduced the labor in processing cotton.
-It also enabled profitable cultivation of short-staple cotton, which could be grown in the interior uplands, resulting in a dramatic expansion of cotton cultivation throughout the Deep South in the antebellum years.
-The New England mills and their labor force of free men depended on southern cotton based on slave labor.
-Slater also brought the Sunday school system from his native England to his textile factory at Pawtucket.
+It was a 72-spindle mill; the patenting of Eli Whitney's cotton gin in 1794 reduced the labor in processing short-staple cotton.
+It enabled profitable cultivation of this cotton variety, which could be grown in the interior uplands, unlike the long-staple variety of the Sea Islands and lowlands.
+There was a dramatic expansion of cotton cultivation throughout the Deep South in the antebellum years, especially after the 1830s Indian Removal that forced most of the Five Civilized Tribes to resettle west of the Mississippi River.
+The New England mills and their labor force of free men depended on southern cotton, which was based on enslaved labor by African Americans.

-In 1798, Samuel Slater split from Almy and Brown, forming Samuel Slater & Company in partnership with his father-in-law Oziel Wilkinson.
-They developed other mills in Rhode Island, Massachusetts, Connecticut, and New Hampshire.
+In 1798, Samuel Slater split from Almy and Brown, forming Samuel Slater & Company in partnership with his father-in-law, Oziel Wilkinson.
+They developed other mills in Connecticut, Massachusetts, New Hampshire, and Rhode Island.

 In 1799, he was joined by his brother John Slater from England.
 John was a wheelwright who had spent time studying the latest English developments and might well have gained experience of the spinning mule.
 Samuel put John Slater in charge of a large mill called the White Mill.

 By 1810, Slater held part ownership in three factories in Massachusetts and Rhode Island.
 In 1823, he bought a mill in Connecticut.
 He also built factories to make the textile manufacturing machinery used by many of the region's mills and formed a partnership with his brother-in-law to produce iron for use in machinery construction.

-But Slater spread himself too thin and was unable to coordinate or integrate his many different business interests.
+Slater soon found himself spread too thin and was unable to coordinate or integrate his many different business interests.
 He refused to go outside his family to hire managers, and, after 1829, he made his sons partners in the new umbrella firm of Samuel Slater and Sons.
-His son Horatio Nelson Slater completely reorganized the family business, introduced cost-cutting measures, and giving up old-fashioned procedures.
-Slater & Company became one of the leading manufacturing companies in the United States.
-Due to the oppressive rules and working conditions and a proposed cut of 25% in the wages of women workers by Slater and the other Mill Owners near Pawtucket, in 1824, this area was the site of the first factory strike in US history.
-Thus beginning the long struggle for human rights between factory workers and owners, which is continuing today.
+His son Horatio Nelson Slater completely reorganized the family business, introduced cost-cutting measures, and gave up old-fashioned procedures.

-Slater also hired recruiters to search for families willing to work at the mill.
+Slater hired recruiters to search for families willing to work at the mill.
 He advertised to attract more families to the mills.